A hearty Lebanese bean and grain soup, makhlouta is the kind of dish that fills the kitchen with comfort and warmth.

 Storage

 Makhlouta stores brilliantly, keep leftovers in the fridge for up to 5 days, or freeze in portions for up to 3 months.
-It’s one of those soups that tastes even better the next day.
+It's one of those soups that tastes even better the next day, since the grains continue to absorb the broth and the flavors settle.

 Did you make this?
 I'd love to know!
 Leave me a comment below with a ★★★★★ star rating or tag @plantbasedfolk on social media.